 48 Atlantic Road

 If you are travelling to The Gambia, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

 In a consular emergency, if you are unable to contact the above missions you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 The rainy season is June to October when flooding may occur.
 Roads may be blocked due to flood waters.
-Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
+Information on natural disasters can be obtained from the Global Disaster Alert and Coordination System.

 If a natural disaster occurs, follow the advice of local authorities.